 Frome Here to Salisbury

-ADVENTURES IN ENGLAND AND WALES, Chapter 3: IN WHICH WE DISCOVER THAT A ROAD TRIP DEPENDS ON THE ROADS
+IN WHICH A ROAD TRIP DEPENDS ON THE ROADS

 Along the way we finally encountered a “service area,” where we filled up the car with gas, bought a couple of Diet Cokes, and used the loo, which was very much in the same condition as a typical service station restroom in the States.
 But by the time we found it, we were at the “any port in a storm” stage and did not care.